Learning Refined Document Representations for Dense Retrieval via Deliberate Thinking: Evaluation Results

 In this subsection, we investigate how the Chain-of-Deliberation (CoD) enhances the representation capability of LLM-based retrievers.
 Specifically, we evaluate the quality of embeddings produced at different thinking steps in CoD and assess their retrieval performance individually.

-As shown in Figure~\ref{fig:think_step}, during the early stages of reasoning (e.g., steps 1 and 2), retrieval performance is relatively low and even decreases.
-This suggests that initial embeddings, based on minimal deliberation, may lack the nuanced understanding required for effective retrieval.
-However, as the number of thinking steps increases, performance generally improves, indicating that more deliberation leads to more refined embeddings for retrieval tasks.
-These improvements demonstrate that \method{} helps LLMs better capture relevant information from the tokens of documents and previous decoded representations in the thinking steps.
-On the other hand, \method{}'s performance gradually reaches a plateau as the thinking steps increase, suggesting that after a certain point, the embeddings become sufficiently fine-grained, and further deliberation may result in limited improvements and unnecessary computational complexity.
+As shown in Figure~\ref{fig:think_step}, early steps (e.g., 1–2) produce relatively weak results, and performance may even drop.This suggests that initial embeddings, based on minimal deliberation, may lack the nuanced understanding required for effective retrieval.
+However, as the number of thinking steps increases, performance generally improves, indicating that more deliberation leads to more refined embeddings for retrieval.
+These results demonstrate that \method{} leverages the CoD mechanism to refine document representations step by step by reading information from previous steps.
+On the other hand, the gains eventually plateau, suggesting that once embeddings become sufficiently fine-grained, further deliberation provides limited benefits while increasing computational cost.